aaaaalexander/MS_SQL_MCP_Server/README.md

 - Read-only mode prevents data modification by default
 - Schema restrictions limit access to specified database objects
 - Connection pooling with timeout limits helps prevent resource exhaustion
+- **Create a dedicated SQL user** with read-only permissions specifically for this service
+- **Never run as sa/admin** or with administrative database privileges
+- **Keep credentials secure** and never commit them to version control
+- **Run behind a firewall** to prevent public exposure of the MCP endpoint

 ## Troubleshooting

 For connection issues or configuration help, refer to the `sql_connection_help.md` file.

+Common issues to check:
+- Verify SQL Server is running and accessible
+- Check firewall settings for port 1433 (default SQL Server port)
+- Confirm credentials are correct in your configuration
+- Ensure the SQL user has appropriate permissions on the tables/schemas
+- Verify the ODBC driver is properly installed

 ## License